akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Microsoft-365/Identity-Lifecycle/README.md

 ## 🎯 Objectives

-* Automate user onboarding in Microsoft 365
-* Implement role-based access control (RBAC)
+In this lab, my goal was to automate and validate the full user lifecycle in Microsoft 365.

+Specifically, I aimed to:

-* Assign and manage Microsoft 365 licenses
+- Create and manage user accounts using Microsoft Graph PowerShell
-* Simulate full identity lifecycle (Joiner / Leaver process)
+- Assign licenses and confirm provisioning behavior
+- Use security groups to control access to resources
+- Simulate both onboarding and offboarding processes
-* Validate actions using PowerShell and Admin Center
+- Verify each step using PowerShell and the Admin Center

 ---